TakeScoop/sonar-deploy-action/README.md

 # sonar-deploy-action

-A Github action to deploy applications to SONAR
+A Github action to deploy applications to SONAR.